Trump again calls for FCC to revoke ABC and NBC licenses

 FCC reviews could thwart business plans

-According to current and former colleagues at the FCC, Carr was previously seen as a relatively conventional free-market conservative on the commission, eager to strip the agency of what he viewed as needless restrictions and bureaucratic red tape.
-And he has indeed as chair embarked on an effort to do that, with initiatives to cut back regulations.
+According to current and former colleagues at the FCC, Carr was previously seen as a relatively conventional free market conservative on the commission, eager to strip the agency of what he viewed as needless restrictions and bureaucratic red tape.
+And he has indeed as chairman embarked on an effort to do that, with initiatives to cut back regulations.

 July proved a pivotal month: Paramount agreed to pay the $16 million to settle Trump's lawsuit against CBS.
 Carr met days later with Skydance chief David Ellison, who assured him of "Skydance's commitment to unbiased journalism and its embrace of diverse viewpoints."
 And then — and only then — did Carr's FCC approve the merger.